opinion

 Diversification

 Relying too heavily on a single platform may seem fine when things are going well, but it also creates real vulnerability.
-A few years ago, when OnlyFans announced plans to stop hosting adult content, many creators were suddenly forced to imagine what would happen if their primary income stream disappeared overnight.
+A few years ago, when OnlyFans announced plans to stop hosting adult content, many creators suddenly had to imagine what would happen if their primary income stream disappeared overnight.
 While that decision was ultimately reversed, the moment itself was a clear reminder that platform stability is never guaranteed.

 Tracking Your Business